Justin Robinson (basketball, born 1987)

-Justin Robinson (born 17 October 1987) is a British professional basketball player who last played for the London Lions of the British Basketball League (BBL).
+Justin Robinson (born 17 October 1987) is a British professional basketball player who plays for the London Cavaliers in the British NBL Division 1.

 Early life

 Robinson played for the Brixton TopCats before moving to the United States to attend high school at the Blair Academy.
 As a junior, he would lead Blair to a Mid-Atlantic Prep League title and was named to the All-MAPL first team.

 College career

 Robinson played college basketball for the Rider Broncs.
 During his senior year as team captain he averaged 15.3 points, 3.8 assist, 2.8 rebounds and 1.0 steal a game.

 Professional career

 In September 2011, Robinson began his professional career with Greek team Maroussi.
 The next month he left Maroussi and moved to Apollon Limassol of the Cypriot League where he spent the 2011–12 season.

 On 6 August 2012, he signed with BC Kyiv of Ukraine.
 On 26 February 2013, he parted ways with Kyiv.
 On 3 March 2013, he signed with Uppsala Basket of Sweden for the rest of the season.

 During the 2013–14 season he played in Hungary with Falco KC Szombathely and Atomerőmű SE.

 On 12 November 2014, he signed with his former team Apollon Limassol of Cyprus.
 On 25 February 2015, he left Apolon and signed with Kolossos Rodou of the Greek Basket League.

 On 17 August 2016, Robinson signed with Slovenian club Union Olimpija.
 However, only twelve days later, he left the club before appearing in a game for them.
 On 20 September 2016, he signed with Greek club Doxa Lefkadas.
 He left Doxa after appearing in 19 games.
 On 16 March 2017, he signed with the French Pro B club Saint-Quentin for the rest of the season.

 On 23 August 2017, Robinson signed with the London Lions of the British Basketball League.
 In 2019 Robinson won his second BBL MVP award in a row.
 He averaged 17 points and 5 assists per game during the 2019–20 season.
 On 13 July 2020 he signed a new 2-year deal with the London Lions.